quixio/quix-docs/docs/tutorials/influxdb-alerting/threshold-detection.md

-# Add a threshold detection transform
+# Add a CPU load threshold detection transform

 You now add a transform to detect when CPU threshold is exceeded.
 Click `Add new` and locate the `Starter transformation SDF` again.